jradd/django-newproj-template/readme.md

 ### Stylesheets, JavaScript files, Bash aliases and Git Hooks

-If used as intended with Vagrant see the various files and shortcuts created by the [Django New Project Cookbook](https://github.com/jbergantine/chef-cookbook-djangonewproj/blob/master/README.md)
+If used as intended with Vagrant see the various files and shortcuts created by the [Chef-Cookbook-DjangoNewProj](https://github.com/jbergantine/chef-cookbook-djangonewproj/blob/master/README.md)

 ## Port Forwarding